castorini/pyserini/docs/experiments-tct_colbert-v2.md

-# Pyserini: Reproducing TCT-ColBERT-V2 Results
+# Pyserini: TCT-ColBERTv2 for MS MARCO (V1) Collections

 This guide provides instructions to reproduce the family of TCT-ColBERT-V2 dense retrieval models described in the following paper:

 > Sheng-Chieh Lin, Jheng-Hong Yang, and Jimmy Lin.
-[In-Batch Negatives for Knowledge Distillation with Tightly-CoupledTeachers for Dense Retrieval.](https://cs.uwaterloo.ca/~jimmylin/publications/Lin_etal_2021_RepL4NLP.pdf) _RepL4NLP 2021_.
+[In-Batch Negatives for Knowledge Distillation with Tightly-CoupledTeachers for Dense Retrieval.](https://aclanthology.org/2021.repl4nlp-1.17/) _Proceedings of the 6th Workshop on Representation Learning for NLP (RepL4NLP-2021)_, pages 163-173, August 2021.

 Since dense retrieval depends on neural networks, Pyserini requires a more complex set of dependencies to use this feature.
 See [package installation notes](../README.md#package-installation) for more details.